sf-wdi-17/notes/lectures/week-03/_1_monday/dawn/README.md

 **netcat -> chat server out of the box**

-*man netcat* to see what it does.
+Type *man nc* into your terminal to see what it does.
 Let's connect two computers and exchange packets!

 Get into pairs, one person is A (the Server), the other person is B (the Client)